shibumi/ansible-hcloud-inventory/README.md

 ### https://github.com/thannaske/hcloud-ansible-inv

-* hcloud-ansible-inv doesn't let you specify labels
+* doesn't let you specify labels
-* hcloud-ansible-inv doesn't have an additional host parameter
+* doesn't have an additional host parameter
-* hcloud-ansible-inv is not grouping your servers via location
+* is not grouping your servers via location
+* can't generate an ini file for you

 ### https://github.com/thetechnick/hcloud-ansible

-* thetechnick/hcloud-ansible is no longer maintained.
+* is no longer maintained.
+* can't generate an ini file for you
+* doesn't have an additional host parameter

 ### https://github.com/hg8496/ansible-hcloud-inventory

-* hg8496/ansible-hcloud-inventory is written in Python
+* is written in Python
+* can't generate an ini file for you
+* doesn't have an additional host parameter
+* doesn't support all locations (according to their README)